https://cdn.gabb.com/wp-content/uploads/2023/03/4-parenting-styles-redesign-1.png

 Gail Innis, Michigan State University

-Neglectful Parenting Style: Low Love, Low Expectations
+Neglectful Parenting Style: Low Warmth, Low Expectations

 Neglectful parenting is sometimes called uninvolved or indifferent parenting.
 Unlike authoritarian and permissive parenting styles, which have some positive outcomes for children, neglectful parenting is completely detrimental.

-Neglectful parents demonstrate low levels of warmth and control [12].
+Neglectful parents demonstrate low levels of warmth and control.
 They are uninvolved and willfully unaware of their children’s needs, progress, friends, and activities.

 Authoritative parenting style improves psychological well-being, authoritarian parenting style decreases the autonomy of the adolescent, permissive parenting style hampers the personal growth of the adolescent, and neglectful parenting style hampers the psychological well-being of the adolescents.

-—Ansu Francis, Manipal College of Nursing, Manipal Academy of Higher Education [13]
+Ansu Francis, Manipal College of Nursing, Manipal Academy of Higher Education

 Neglectful parenting and technology

 Neglectful parents leave their children alone on the internet with few rules, provide little involvement, and low warmth.
-They offer scant communication or assistance on proper and safe internet use, or the detrimental effects of excessive screen time.
+They offer scant communication or assistance on proper and safe internet use, or the detrimental effects of social media and excessive screen time.
 They have no technology rules and do not teach kids digital citizenship skills.
-[13]

-Positive Effects of the Authoritative Parenting Style
+What Parents Can Do: Positive Effects of the Authoritative Parenting Style

 All parents know there is not a handbook that comes with our new baby.
-We do our best, but when we are willing to reflect on our parenting style, we can make adjustments.
+We do our best.
+But when we are willing to reflect on our parenting style, we can make adjustments.

 The impact of parenting styles on social and emotional development has been studied extensively.
-Many facets of child development have been considered—from childhood obesity to adolescent criminal behavior.
+Many facets of child development have been considered — from childhood obesity to adolescent criminal behavior.

 Authoritative parenting has been shown to improve kids’ mental health and well-being.
-[13] It is related to healthier family interactions and higher levels of academic achievement [14].
+It is related to healthier family interactions and higher levels of academic achievement.
 These positive effects last into adulthood.

 Overall, kids with authoritative parents show greater adaptability to challenges and fewer internalizing or externalizing behaviors (such as self-abuse, extreme eating habits, or bullying).